danse/migas/README.md

 This is a minimalistic timetracker. **The space provided to you for the log message will depend on the amount of elapsed time**.
-This will make easier to get some sense out of the resulting report.
+This will make it easier to get some sense out of the resulting report.

 You can write more than the provided space, anyway, it's just a suggestion.
 But the extra text will be grayed in order to give more